 The names of people whose cremains are in the custody of the state hospital are listed alphabetically by last name.
 Listings include the date of birth and the date of death, when known.
 The Oregon Legislature passed a law that allows the hospital to disclose this information, which is protected by privacy laws, for the purpose of reunification and construction of a memorial.

 Note: List of names is updated on a periodic basis.

-to receive email notifications when Cremain records are updated.
+to receive email notifications when Cremains records are updated.
 Subscribe

 Examples of how to refine the list:

 - Click on any column name to sort the list in ascending or descending order

 - Type "tho" in the Search field to bring up variations of names containing "tho" in any name field